 Now again this is not a necessary one but if you can get a good formal watch then I would recommend you to wear it.

 Go for either the leather strap watch or with metallic strap one and avoid fabric straps.

-Socks: For socks either go with no-show socks or some good quality socks and play around with pattern and colour, you can match it to your pocket square or your tie, but under no circumstance, you should wear white sports socks or socks with brand logos on them.
+Socks: For socks either go with no-show socks or some good quality socks and play around with pattern and color, you can match it to your pocket square or your tie, but under no circumstance, you should wear white sports socks or socks with brand logos on them.

 This is probably the most important accessory I would recommend to all of you.

 Get a good perfume and wear it, there is nothing else that can make you stand apart like a good perfume.
 A perfume projects its smell, the longer it does it the better it is.
-But you need to be cautious while using it, choose perfume according to occasion and weather and make sure not to overuse it.
+But you need to be cautious while using it, choose perfume according to occasion and weather, and make sure not to overuse it.

 There are many good budget options available in the market.

 Belts: Either wear a good leather belt or just wear the suit without a belt.

 Suit looks pretty good without a belt so if it is not necessary then avoid the belt.